MBAREK0/SPRING_PROJECT/README.md

 - [Installation and Setup](#installation-and-setup)

 ### Overview of Spring Framework
   Spring is a powerful framework for building Java applications, especially web apps.
-It simplifies development by providing tools like dependency injection, aspect-oriented programming (AOP), and a flexible architecture, making it easier to manage code and improve efficiency.
+It simplifies development by providing tools like dependency injection, aspect-     oriented programming (AOP), and a flexible architecture, making it easier to manage code and improve efficiency.
 ### Project Structure
 ```sh
 .